GRRLIB/GRRLIB/README.md

 other libraries in the middle of the list, you may need to add others to the start, or even the end - but do _not_ change the order of the libraries shown here.

+Also add $(PORTLIBS) to the LIBDIRS line in your makefile

 You do NOT need to place /anything/ in your application directory.